 The governing body for commerce that crosses state lines.
 Principally, this segment of the government regulates the interstate truck operations.

-The territory serviced directly by the Estes terminal network, including the four direct regions (Midwest, Northeast, Southeast, Southwest) and the Caribbean.
+The territory serviced directly by the Estes terminal network, including the six direct regions (Great Plains, Midwest, Northeast, Southeast, Southwest, West) and the Caribbean.

 The loading of shipments direct from one service center to another without an intermediate stop for rehandling.

 The scheduling and control of intercity traffic and intracity pickup and delivery; an individual tasked to assign available transportation loads to available drivers.

 Authorized instructions given to a common carrier regarding the movement of a shipment.

 Any shipment that has a problem causing either a delay in delivery service